 One of the most famous lines in the gospel is “let the one who is without sin cast the first stone.”
 Jesus is alluding to Deuteronomy 13:9 and 17:7 (cf. Lev 24:14), from which the legal tradition of facing an accuser is based.

 This verse is usually taken out of context and directed at judgmental Christians by people who are rather enjoying their sin.
-There is an presumption that religious leaders are stuffy, puritanical types who are out to punish other people who are committing the same sins they are doing in secret.
+There is a presumption that religious leaders are stuffy, puritanical types who are out to punish other people who are committing the same sins they are committing in secret.
 In fairness, there is quite a bit of that sort of hypocrisy in the church.
 Someone like Fred Phelps has done a great deal of harm to the possibility of sharing the love and grace Jesus offers to people.

-The saying of Jesus also is a caution for those who condemn others for their behavior.
+The saying of Jesus is also a caution for those who condemn others for their behavior.
 We do more good by confessing our own limitations and struggles and helping people to recover from destructive lifestyles.
-Christians who deny they struggle with sin create an inauthentic situation which further alienates those who need the gospel.
+Christians who deny they struggle with sin create an inauthentic situation, which further alienates those who need the gospel.

 The common use of the phrase “cast the first stone” to silence condemnation of sin ignores the rest of the story.
 Jesus also tells the woman to “sin no more.”
 Jesus does demonstrate forgiveness and grace, but he also makes a clear statement that her behavior must change.
 Since her sin is self-destructive, to continue in it would be foolish.